Kotlin/kotlin-spec/docs/kotlin.core/expressions.md

 stops evaluating the current function and returns to its caller, effectively making the function call expression evaluate to the value specified in this return expression (if any).
 A return expression with no value implicitly returns the `kotlin.Unit` object.

-There are two forms of return expression: a simple return expression, specified using the `return` keyword, which returns from the innermost [function declaration][Function declaration] (or [anonymous function expression][Anonymous function expression]) and a labeled return expression of the form `return@Context` where `Context` may be one of the following:
+There are two forms of return expression: a simple return expression, specified using the `return` keyword, which returns from the innermost [function declaration][Function declaration] (or [Anonymous function declaration][Anonymous function declarations]) and a labeled return expression of the form `return@Context` where `Context` may be one of the following:

 - The name of one of the enclosing function declarations, which refers to this function.
   If several declarations match one name, it is a compile-time error;